ionic-team/ionic-site/docs/v2/resources/app-scripts/index.md

 layout: v2_fluid/docs_base
 category: resources
 id: app-scripts
-title: Ionic 2 Resources | App Scripts
+title: Ionic 2 Resources | App Build Scripts
 ---

 Ionic apps utilize TypeScript and Sass code.
 This code needs to be converted into web browser friendly code.
 A build process is required to achieve this.